mantassteckis/zenv-1/docs/TECHNICAL_API_INVENTORY.md

 *   `POST /api/submit-test-result`
     *   **Description**: Acts as a secure proxy.
 It receives the test result from the client, validates the user's authentication token from the `Authorization` header, and then calls the `submitTestResult` Firebase Cloud Function.
 *   `POST /api/test/ai_text`
     *   **Description**: A secure proxy for AI test generation.
-It authenticates the user and then calls the `generateAITest` Firebase Cloud Function, passing along the topic.
+It authenticates the user and then calls the `generateAiTest` Firebase Cloud Function, passing along the topic.
 *   `GET /api/leaderboard`
     *   **Description**: Fetches and returns formatted data for the public leaderboard.
 This endpoint is read-only and may have different caching rules than user-specific data.